 TCG also partners with foundations to strengthen our networking and knowledge-building efforts, including the Wallace Foundation, with whom TCG disseminates research and case-studies on successful audience-building models; and the Edgerton Foundation, with whom TCG disseminates information about their New Play Awards, which support the premiere productions of such canon-expanding as Hamilton, Water by the Spoonful, and Bengal Tiger at the Baghdad Zoo.

 Through a series of philanthropic partnerships, TCG distributes more than $2 million in grants each year to theatres and individuals.
 By making funds available to organizations, individual artists, and administrators, TCG is able to provide development opportunities for a growing body of professionals and help build and connect a new generation of practitioners for the field.
-Current programs include Audience (R)Evolution, supported by the Doris Duke Charitable Foundation; the Fox Foundation Resident Actor Fellowships, the Rising Leaders of Color Program; and the Leadership U[niversity] Program and the international program Global Connections, both funded by The Andrew W. Mellon Foundation.
+Current programs include Audience (R)Evolution, supported by the Doris Duke Charitable Foundation; the Fox Foundation Resident Actor Fellowships, the Rising Leaders of Color Program; the international program Global Connections, funded by The Andrew W. Mellon Foundation, and the Willa Kim Costume Design Scholarship.
 Please visit our Grants at a Glance page for more information.

 TCG Books has published the work of more than 235 playwrights and other theatre professionals in single volumes and anthologies, and sold over 2.5 million books since emerging as a publisher in 1984.
 Its authors boast numerous Pulitzer Prizes and Tony Awards for Best Play or Book of a Musical and one Nobel Prize for Literature, in addition to countless OBIEs, Drama Desk awards, and other national and international prizes.
 TCG also serves as the exclusive U.S. distributor for Playwrights Canada Press of Toronto, Padua Playwrights Press of Los Angeles, New York publishers League of Professional Theatre Women, PAJ Publications, Martin E. Segal Theatre Center Publications and Playscripts, and London publishers Nick Hern Books, Aurora Metro Publications, and Oberon Books.
 TCG Books now represents over 1,600 titles.